 Steroids

-While systemic steroids like prednisone can be useful in the short term, long term use can increase risk of side effects such as increased thirst in dogs, increased urination, weight gain, or gastrointestinal upset.
+While systemic steroids like prednisone can confer anti-inflammatory benefits, long-term use can increase risk of side effects such as increased thirst in dogs, increased urination, weight gain, or gastrointestinal upset.
 Plus, prolonged steroid use can increase the risk of a dog developing diabetes mellitus or iatrogenic Cushing’s disease in dogs.

 For these reasons, your vet might prescribe inhaled steroid like fluticasone instead.
 Through the use of a special mask called an AeroDawg, dogs can inhale aerosolized medications.
 This means the steroid can go right to the source of inflammation (i.e. the lungs) with lower risk of systemic side effects.